VR-Thinker: Boosting Video Reward Models through Thinking-with-Image Reasoning: Appendix

 \section{{Appendix}}

 The appendix of this paper is organized as follows: Appendix \ref{app_math} provides mathematical details and derivations omitted from the main text; Appendix \ref{app_setting} supplements additional experimental details; Appendix \ref{app_fexp} presents more extensive experimental results; Appendix \ref{app_prom} includes prompt templates.
-Appendix \ref{app_limit} will describe the limitations.
+Appendix \ref{app:fdis} provides further discussion on failure modes and terminology.
+Appendix \ref{app_limit} and \ref{app_llm} will describe the limitations and the LLM usage, respectively.